eblairmckee/eblairmckee/README.md

 - 👋 Hey there!
 I'm Blair
-- 💅🏼 I work on the design system at Coinbase and start a lot of side projects that never get finished
+- 💅🏼 I like to build DevX tools, Design Systems, and side projects that never get finished